Salama1430/100-000-UK-Used-Car-price-prediction/README.md

 * The cleaned data set contains information of price, transmission, mileage, fuel type, road tax, miles per gallon (mpg), and engine size (in liters).

-## Machine Learning Workflow
+##  Workflow

 1. Data cleaning and formatting
 2. Exploratory data analysis
-3. Feature engineering and selection
+3. Data visualization
-4. Establish a baseline and compare several machine learning models on a performance metric
+4. Feature engineering and selection
-5. Perform hyperparameter tuning on the best model to optimize it for the problem
+5. Establish a baseline and compare several machine learning models on a performance metric
-6. Evaluate the best model on the testing set
+6. Perform hyperparameter tuning on the best model to optimize it for the problem
-7. Interpret the model results to the extent possible
+7. Evaluate the best model on the testing set
-8. Draw conclusions and write a well-documented report
+8. Model Deployment as web application with flask